kmanpearl/7712_alignment_and_assembly/README.md

 To run this program on the (very small) test data set run the following in the cloned repo directory, with the conda envrionment activated:

-`python main.py -q "sample_data/query.FASTA.txt" -r "sample_data/reads.FASTA.txt" -k 5 -s True`
+`python main.py -q "sample_data/fake_QUERY.fasta" -r "sample_data/fake_READS.fasta" -o output -s True`